dh-trier/topicmodeling/HOWTO.md

 This set of Python scripts has been developed for teaching purposes.
 Its fundamental aim is to provide a minimal, working implementation of a Python-based processing pipeline for Topic Modeling.

+These scripts are meant as complementary to a slide-deck that explains Topic Modeling to an audience of scholars from the (Digital) Humanities.
+See here: https://christofs.github.io/riga/#/.

 ## Requirements

 You will need a computer on which you can install and run Python.
 Most modern laptops running a reasonably recent version of Windows, Mac OS or Linux (e.g. Ubuntu 18.04+) should be just fine, but smaller devices like tablets running Android or iOS won't be enough.